ckeditor/ckeditor4/tests/plugins/enterkey/manual/blockplaceholder.md

 ## Expected

-New list item has been added at the end of the list.
+Empty line has been replaced by the new empty list item.

 ## Unexpected